campusdomar/PuMuKIT1/doc/UserGuide.md

 ![](images/image8.jpg)

-A list of the videos already processed in Matterhorn can be seen, they are sorted by recording date.
+A list of the videos already processed in Matterhorn can be seen, sorted by recording date.

 ![](images/image9.jpg)